jfjensen/RoboND-Rover-Project/writeup.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 The simulator was run in autonomous mode at a frame rate between 29 and 35 fps and in a window with a resolution of 1280x768 at 'Fantastic' graphics quality.

 The robot is capable of mapping more than 40% of the terrain at more than 60% fidelity.
 Sometimes the fidelity starts out below 60% but then it quickly goes up above 60%.

+A demo video can be found [here](https://youtu.be/JYbaht1_TJU).

 In addition it happens that the robot rover gets stuck for a short while (a few seconds) when rotating away from certain obstacles.
 Despite this it manages to get loose and continue its exploration.